 About This Hunt

 If you are looking for the best chance to take a giant Brown Bear, the Alaska Peninsula is the place to hunt.
-This is a 15-day hunt for beautiful Brown Bear on the Alaskan Peninsula.
+This is a 10 or 15-day hunt for beautiful Brown Bear on the Alaskan Peninsula.
 These Brown Bear average about 9 feet tall!